per4young/learngit/readme.txt

-﻿Git is a distributed version control system.
+Git is a distributed version control system.
-Git is free software distributed under the GPL. add a new line.
+Git is free software distributed under the GPL.
+Please add a new line.